NET WORTH: NA

 YOUTH DEVELOPMENT: Orfalea created the REACH Initiative, an experiential education program for motivated high school students in California.

 SANTA BARBARA COMMUNITY: Orfalea has been a strong supporter of the Santa Barbara Foundation.
 Much of this support took place through the Orfalea Fund.
 Orfalea has also supported local issues such as disaster readiness through the "Aware & Prepare Initiative," a partnership between the Orfalea Foundation, and the Santa Barbara County Office of Emergency Management.

 In 2016, Orfalea invested in and helped launch Impact Hub, a shared work and event space whose focus is to support and connect local entrepreneurs, nonprofits and businesses with ideas, resources and a global network while driving positive social and environmental change.

 LOOKING FORWARD: Now that Orfalea's charities have shuttered, expect Orfalea to continue to dig into Whole Childhood Development anonymously, largely in Santa Barbara.
 He is also concerned about the rise of diabetes in America, particularly among low-income children and children of color.
-As he puts it, "American kids now have a 1 in 3 chance of contracting diabetes, and for Black and Hispanic kids it’s a fifty percent chance.
+As he puts it, "American kids now have a one in three chance of contracting diabetes, and for Black and Hispanic kids, it’s a 50 percent chance.
 Doing nothing is NOT an option.”